29 March 2011

 NEF said: “The UK undermines global financial stability. ”

-I couldn’t agree more.
-One consequence of the UK government’s stance on financial reform — in which, despite all the bluster about bonuses and the manufactured outrage in the Treasury Select Committee, it continues mollycoddle the financial sector — is is that almost every time there is an official investigation into a major financial crime, it ends up being a cover-up and/or whitewash.
+I agree with this analysis.
+One consequence of the UK government’s stance on financial reform — in which, despite all the bluster about bonuses and the manufactured outrage in the Treasury Select Committee, it continues mollycoddle the financial sector — is that whenever there is an official investigation into a major financial crime, it often ends up being a cover-up and/or whitewash.

 Here’s a few choice quotes from the report:-